-Most Piedmont journeys start in grandiose Turin, famous for football and Fiats.
-But beyond the car factories, Piedmont is also notable for its food – everything from Arborio rice to white truffles – and pastoral landscapes not unlike nearby Tuscany.
+Most Piedmont journeys start in stately Turin, famous for football and Fiats.
+Beyond the car factories, Piedmont is notable for its food – everything from rice to white truffles – and pretty pastoral landscapes not unlike nearby Tuscany.

 The region's smaller towns were once feuding fiefdoms that bickered over trade and religion.
-Today the biggest skirmishes are more likely to be over cheese recipes and wine vintages.
-Traditionally, Asti and Alba stand tallest in the culinary stakes, while understated Cuneo uses its long-standing chocolate obsession to help fuel outdoor adventures in the nearby Maritime Alps.
+Today the biggest skirmishes are more likely to be over recipes and vintages as they vie for the gourmet traveller euro.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Piedmont.

 Opened in 1824 and housed in the austere Palazzo dell'Accademia delle Scienze, this Turin institution houses the most important collection of Egyptian treasures outside Cairo.
 Among its many highlights are a statue of Ramses II (one of the world's most important pieces of Egyptian art) and a vast papyrus collection.
 There are also 500 funerary and domestic items from the tomb of royal architect Kha and his wife Merit, dating to 1400 BC and found in 1906.

 Some 21km west of Turin, the Castello di Rivoli Museum of Contemporary Art is a giant of modern art in Piedmont.
 Its ambition and reach, not to mention healthy regional funding, has been the envy of Milan, Venice and Rome's art worlds.
 The permanent collection has a sizeable number of Arte Povera works, which are beautifully displayed in the historical setting, along with pieces from the Transavanguardia, Minimal, Body and Land Art movements.